a24012091/game-store/README.md

+# GameèHub

-Video game store website for a web development project at BUT Informatique in Aix-en-Provence.
+Video game store website for a **web development project** at BUT Informatique in Aix-en-Provence.